 Serving Size

-Store the popsicles in a freezer-safe airtight container or plastic freezer bag in the freezer for up to 3 months.
-You can also just keep them in the ice cube tray that you made them in.
+Store the popsicles in a freezer-safe container or plastic freezer bag in the freezer for up to 4 months.

-Want to make more homemade dog treats for your dog?
-Check out these easy frozen dog treat recipes:
+Do you want to make more popsicles or frozen treats for your dog?
+Check out these recipes:

 Ingredients